Creating a Chinese Company

 - Businesses are mainly measured in China based on their registered capital and the number of staff employed.

 - A local Chinese bank account will be required deposit the monies need to run the business.
 This can be an international bank name; e.g. HSBC.
-All international branded banks in China will operate to the Chinese banking rules and regulations, so for the purposes of day to day trading in Chinese a local HSBC is a local Chinese bank.
-You will not be able to control your Chinese bank account from your local bank branch.
+All international branded banks in China will operate to the Chinese banking rules and regulations, so for the purposes of day to day trading in China a local HSBC is a local Chinese bank.
+You will not be able to control your Chinese bank account from your local country bank branch.

 Please note: - Chinese on-line internet banking can help in overseas Chinese bank management.